priyanshus/bookstore/README.md

 - https://martinfowler.com/bliki/IntegrationTest.html

 ## Component Test
-Testing the whole component without other third-party code and services.
+Testing the whole component isolating the third-party code and services.

 Goal of component testing is to test that different parts of the microservice work together as expected at the same time isolating third-party code and services.
 The isolation of dependencies can be achieved by test beds (mocks, in-memory database etc).